AckerlyXu/heima/articles/virtual-machines/linux/encrypt-disks-nodejs.md

   --enabled-for-disk-encryption true
 ```

 Create an endpoint using Azure Active Directory for handling the authentication and exchanging of cryptographic keys from Key Vault.
 The `--home-page` and `--identifier-uris` do not need to be actual routable address.
 For the highest level of security, client secrets should be used instead of passwords.
 The Azure CLI cannot currently generate client secrets.
-Client secrets can only be generated in the Azure portal preview.
+Client secrets can only be generated in the Azure Portal.
 The following example creates an Azure Active Directory endpoint named `myAADApp` and uses a password of `myPassword`.
 Specify your own password as follows:

 ```azurecli
 azure ad app create --name myAADApp \